Uzbekistan: Etymology

-All three have the middle syllable/phoneme being cognate with the Turkic title Beg.
+All four have the middle syllable/phoneme being cognate with the Turkic title beg.

-The name of the country was often spelled as "Ўзбекистон" in Uzbek Cyrillic or "Узбекистан" in Russian during Soviet rule.
+The name of the country was often spelled Ўзбекистон in Uzbek Cyrillic or Узбекистан in Russian during Soviet rule.

 History

 Female statuette wearing the kaunakes.
 Chlorite and limestone, Bactria, beginning of the second millennium BC.

-The region currently known as the country of Uzbekistan has been referred to by many names over the millennia.
+The region has been referred to by many names over the millennia.
 The name Uzbekistan first appears in 16th century literature.
-Other names for the region include: Transoxiana, Turkestan, and Bukhara.
+Other names for the region include Transoxiana, Turkestan, and Bukhara.
 In the 14th century the region served as the birthplace, home, and capital of Tamerlane.
-Under Tamerlane, the region was a part of the Timurid Empire which extended from the Black Sea to the Arabian Sea, and to just outside of Delhi, India.
+Under Tamerlane, the region was a part of the Timurid Empire which extended from the Black Sea to the Arabian Sea, and as far as Delhi in India.

 Prehistory and ancient history

-Central Asia was frequented by multiple Indo-European migrations.
-During early antiquity the region was inhabited by nomadic Scythian tribes who came from the Eurasian Steppe which includes modern Uzbekistan, sometime in during first millennium BC.
-When these nomadic tribes settled in the region they built an extensive irrigation system along the rivers.
+Central Asia was shaped by multiple Indo-European migrations.
+During early antiquity, the region was inhabited by nomadic Scythian tribes who came from the Eurasian Steppe, which includes modern Uzbekistan, sometime during the first millennium BC.
+These nomadic tribes built an extensive irrigation system along the rivers when they settled in the region.
 At this time, cities such as Bukhoro (Bukhara) and Samarqand (Samarkand) emerged as centres of government and high culture.
 By the fifth century BC, the Bactrian, Sogdian, and Tokharian states dominated the region.

 As East Asia began to develop its silk trade with the West, using an extensive network of cities and rural settlements in the province of Transoxiana, and further east in what is today Xinjiang, the Sogdian intermediaries became the wealthiest of these merchants.
 As a result of this trade on what became known as the Silk Road, Bukhara and Samarkand eventually became extremely wealthy cities, and at times Transoxiana (Mawarannahr) was one of the most influential and powerful provinces of antiquity.